ddddddavid66/ddddddavid66/README.md

 - 🌱 I'm currently learning **Golang and Python ML DL **

-- 👯 I'm looking to collaborate on **👯 I'm looking to collaborate on Go backend and distributed systems projects**
+- 👯 I'm looking to collaborate on ** Go backend and distributed systems projects**

-- 🤝 I'm looking for help with **🤔 I'm looking for help with machine learning, deep learning, and AI research**
+- 🤝 I'm looking for help with  ** machine learning, deep learning, and AI research**

 - 💬 Ask me about **Golang
   Backgroun study